-A. The classroom environment must be conducive to learning for all students.Distractions made possible by advances in technology may undermine that goal.

-- B. Audial: During class, in addition to the usual courtesies, kindly disable and refrain from using cell phones, pagers, and any other communication device other than your laptop computer. - C. Visual: Please refrain from displaying wallpaper, screen savers, or other material on your laptop computer that you can reasonably expect to be offensive or distracting to other students. - D. End Time: I will be diligent about starting the class precisely at 2:30 and ending it precisely at 3:50.
-In return, please do not begin to pack-up while others are still trying to be engaged in the class discourse.
+- A. The classroom environment must be conducive to learning for all students.
+Distractions made possible by advances in technology may undermine that goal. - B. Audial: During class, in addition to the usual courtesies, kindly disable and refrain from using cell phones, pagers, and any other communication device other than your laptop computer. - C. Visual: Please refrain from displaying wallpaper, screen savers, or other material on your laptop computer that you can reasonably expect to be offensive or distracting to other students. - D. End Time: I will be diligent about starting the class on time and ending it on time.
+In return, please do not begin to pack-up early while others are still trying to be engaged in the class discourse.